Skip to main content

 // Access the actual value

-const value = secret.reveal(); // Returns the actual secret
+const value = secret.value; // Returns the full secret string

 secret.equals("expected-value"); // Returns true/false